vonnoy/rbrainfuck/README.md

 # rbrainfuck
-This is a simple brainfuck interpreter implemented in rust.
+This is a simple brainfuck interpreter implemented in rust, which I'll call rbrainfuck.